War3zuk/War3zuk-Alpha-19-Stable-AIO/Readme.md

 Updated v2.6 to v2.7

+ZombieLootDropBag PBR Model (Final)
+This Is What It Will Be From Now On
+Added 2m Tall Craftable Version

 Rebuilt HD Tactical AR PBR Model (Paid)
 Added HD Tactical AR Silencer PBR Model (Paid)
 Added HD Tactical AR Reflex PBR Model (Paid)